-This phrase was brought to my attention while reading this book.
-I highly recommend it as a book on how to shepherd your child’s heart, not just try to make them be “obedient.”
-Post contains affiliate links.
+A great phrase to use (that I got while reading this book).
+I highly recommend it as a book on how to shepherd your child’s heart.

 Your son receives a nice gift from a relative on his birthday.
 And he says nothing.